 Taking the time to write down your thoughts and get them out of your head can be another source of relief.
 Journaling for mental health not only relieves mental stress, but it also helps you organize your thoughts and declutter your mind.
 Just like it’s important to keep your house clean, it is important to keep your mind clean.
 Using my favorite mindfulness app brings me peace.
 When you first start meditating it can be hard to do every day, especially when we are coping with a dangerous disease.
 The benefits of meditation are powerful, and in some cases instantaneous.
 I’ve been surprised to see how much my mood can improve after just a few minutes of mindfulness.
 There are also supplements that can help.
 I like how Onnit New Mood and Bulletproof Brain Octane Oil make me feel, and I believe they make meditation and journaling easier.

 Let’s talk about the things we can and cannot control during the time of Coronavirus.
-If you have a list of things you can control when you are confronted by things you cannot control you can use this list as an antidote.
+For example, you may be having a hard time feeling in control of your cabin fever as you maintain social distancing guidelines.
+But if you have a list of things you can control when you are confronted by things you cannot control, you can use this list as an antidote.

 It seems to me that the news programming likes to fixate on the negative and make things look as bad as possible for as long as they can.
 This may help their ratings, but it doesn’t help my mental state.
 We shouldn’t ignore the news or the latest coronavirus update, as we could miss vital information, but we need to counteract the negative effects of media overload.
 That’s why I exercise while I’m watching the news.
 The physical activity reminds me that there are things I can do to improve my life and make the world a better place, and it limits my news consumption to when I’m exercising.
 It also keeps me from worrying about what the government will announce next.